 PLACING OLDER PUPPIES / YOUNGER DOGS

-Every now and again I find myself in the position of having to place a golden retriever of my breeding who is not a young puppy.
+Every now and again breeders find themselves in the position of having to place a golden retriever who we have kept as breeding hopeful

 This happens for a couple of reasons such as: